Puberty and teenage years can be a difficult time for parents and teens alike.

 A lot of it is dependent on having a healthy diet and lifestyle.
 However, as with all hormonal issues, often diet and lifestyle are just not enough.

-This is where Happy Hormones is an excellent tonic to correct the underlying endocrine imbalance, and then in conjunction with gut and liver support, most symptoms can be avoided.
+This is where Happy Hormones and Happy Calm are excellent tonics to correct the underlying endocrine imbalance, support the nervous system and then in conjunction with gut and liver support, most teens can better navigate this time of life.